Be a Georgia Tree Know-It-All: American Yellowwood

 Get to know Georgia’s beautiful array of trees and how you can take care of your own!
 Each month, we feature some of the most popular trees in the state, with past features including the Callaway Crabapple, Green Ash, and Ogeechee Lime Tree.

-For the month of June, we are showcasing this fetching tree with very little to be afraid of — the American Yellowwood!
+We are showcasing this fetching tree with very little to be afraid of — the American Yellowwood!

 The Yellowwood (Cladrastis lutea) is a medium to large-sized tree which grows between 30 to 50 feet high, with a branch width of equal footage.
 This exceptional shade tree provides beauty throughout the year, particularly due to the distinctive bark that the Chicago Botanic Garden describes as “handsome, silvery, sinuous . . . [becoming] prominent in the winter and as it matures.”